sidhu7777/License_Plate_Recognition/README.md

   - `matplotlib` for visualizing the results
   - `tesseract` (optional) for OCR-based character recognition
   - `numpy` and `pandas` for data manipulation

+## 🌟 About Me

+Hi there!
+I'm **Vineeth Raja Banala**, a passionate machine learning enthusiast with a Master's in Data Science from Heriot-Watt University.
+I specialize in developing and deploying machine learning models that turn data into actionable insights.
+My goal is to bridge the gap between complex data challenges and impactful solutions to drive business growth and innovation.